 Osoyoos’ dry climate has proved to be exceptionally productive for fruit, vegetables and wine grapes.
 Today, vineyards are a major feature of the beautifully rugged landscape.

-Things to do in Osoyoos in Fall
+Things to do in Osoyoos in the Fall

 Wondering what to do in Osoyoos in the fall?
 No problem!